senriques/Blockchain-4010-Fall-2018/README.md

 	source of where you got your copy.
 I expect an explanation of what and why you are grabbing someting from the web.
 I expect an analysis of what license the content is under, MIT, GPL2, GPL3, CC, CC-BY etc.

+	Official Acedemic Policy Statment: “Academic dishonesty will not be tolerated in this class.
+Cases of academic dishonesty will be treated in accordance with UW Regulation 2-114.
+The penalties for academic dishonesty can include, at my discretion, an “F” on an exam, an “F” on the class component exercise, and/or an “F” in the entire course.
+Academic dishonesty means anything that represents someone else’s ideas as your own without attribution.
+It is intellectual theft – stealing - and includes (but is not limited to) unapproved assistance on examinations, plagiarism (use of any amount of another person’s writings, blog posts, publications, and other materials without attributing that material to that person with citations), or fabrication of referenced information.
+Facilitation of another person’s academic dishonesty is also considered academic dishonesty and will be treated identically.”

 3. Late Policy and (3) Late Coupons
 	I have a grader - most of the grading will be automated.
 You get 3 late coupons - I will send them to you in email.
 You can use